microsoft/essex-toolkit/packages/components/docs/components.api.md

 // @public
 export const ClippedGraph: ({ data, width, height, clipped, percentile, gradient, gradientInterpolation, gradientBand, horizon, sparkline, }: ClippedGraphProps) => JSX.Element;

-// Warning: (ae-forgotten-export) The symbol "CollapsiblePanelProps" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "CollapsiblePanel" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export const CollapsiblePanel: React_2.FC<CollapsiblePanelProps>;

-// Warning: (ae-forgotten-export) The symbol "CollapsiblePanelContainerProps" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "CollapsiblePanelContainer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export const CollapsiblePanelContainer: React.FC<CollapsiblePanelContainerProps>;

+// Warning: (ae-missing-release-tag) "CollapsiblePanelContainerProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export interface CollapsiblePanelContainerProps {
+    // (undocumented)
+    children?: ReactNode;
+}

+// Warning: (ae-missing-release-tag) "CollapsiblePanelProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export interface CollapsiblePanelProps {
+    // (undocumented)
+    children?: ReactNode;
+    defaultExpanded?: boolean;
+    expandedState?: boolean;
+    first?: boolean;
+    last?: boolean;
+    onHeaderClick?: (nextState: boolean) => void;
+    onRenderHeader?: IRenderFunction<any>;
+    // (undocumented)
+    styles?: {
+        header?: React.CSSProperties;
+        contents?: React.CSSProperties;
+    };
+    title?: string;
+}

 // Warning: (ae-missing-release-tag) "ColumnarMenu" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //